 - Set the Pop-ups Duration to One Second

 - Turn On the Silent/Gaming Mode

 - Remove Specific Components Causing the Pop-ups

-This pop-up notification is probably the most known one.
-It has grey background with blue button (in older version it was all green with grey button) and every time it comes, the avast! lady will start “avast! virus database has been updated”.
+This pop-up notification has been probably the most known one.
+Luckily it has been removed with the version 2015 release.
+It has grey background with blue button (in older version it was all green with grey button) and every time it comes, the Avast lady will start “Avast virus database has been updated”.
 This notification is displayed every time your program gets automatically updated with the latest database of virus definitions – which may be up to two times a day.

 As the update itself is very vital, the notification, and sound may be not.
 So here’s very simple tip how to turn it off while keep your antivirus still udpated in the background.

 Solution #1 – Simply open your program and navigate to ‘Settings’ in the left-side menu.
 Find menu item ‘Update’ (fifth from top) and look for section ‘Details’.
 There you will find an option ‘Show notification box after automatic update’.
 It’s obviously checked by default so just uncheck it.
 That’s it, you should never see this pop-up again.
 Also you can disable notifications if any error occurs during the update process.